 Take Your Oatmeal Raisin Cookies Into a Whole New Level!

 A Divine Taste!

-I don’t prefer to use quick oats.
+It’s not preferable to use quick oats.
 Cookies are best when they are chewy and with texture.
-Using old fashioned oats will help you achieve that.
+Therefore, using old fashioned oats, also called rolled oats, will help you achieve that.

-That means you added too much honey.
+That means either you added too much honey, or your batter was too loose.
 If you notice the batter consistency to be loose, add more flour or oat flour a little at a time.
-If the batter is too loose then the cookies will turn out flat.

 Don’t be alarmed, sticky dough is good dough!
 The cookie dough needs to chill for about 30 minutes before baking.

 For the element of fat, you can use avocado oil, vegetable oil, or softened unsalted butter.

 Next, in another bowl add the honey, coconut oil, eggs and vanilla extract.
 Whisk for a few minutes until fully combined.
 Now add them to the dry mixture and mix.

 A Step By Step Guide To Making Oatmeal Raisin Cookies